 Secondly, do we really need to take a whole suitcase onto a plane and have it above our head?
 Wouldn’t it be much quicker and easier for all suitcases to go into the boot of the plane?

 But with that being said, I do have very limited flying experience.
 Maybe the more I fly, the more I will come accustomed to, and agree with, the whole hand luggage facade.
 Maybe one day I’ll board a plane with my own hand-luggage-on-wheels!
 I’ll keep you updated on this 🙂

 P.S.
-Since writing this post I now almost always travel with just cabin baggage (aka ‘hand luggage) I much prefer to get off the plane and be on my way without having to wait by the luggage carousels for what feels like an eternity.
+Since writing this post I now almost always travel with just cabin baggage (aka ‘hand luggage’) I much prefer to be able to get off the plane and be on my way without having to wait by the luggage carousels for what feels like an eternity.